top of page

 Mr. Litchford was an African-American, master blacksmith who had been enslaved in Virginia.
 After buying his own freedom sometime before 1842, he settled in Perry Township, the area that is now Upper Arlington.
 He built a successful business and purchased the land that is now home to the high school as well as Northam Park and Tremont Elementary School.
 Among his many contributions to the area were establishing a school for African American children and being a founding member of the historic Second Baptist Church, which provided an important voice in the anti-slavery movement.
 Mr. Litchford died in 1879 at the age of 89.

 “Creating this UA+Ed fund will further our shared mission to create a welcoming community and nurture a sense of belonging.
 Students and staff in our schools will have additional resources for programs that embrace differences that make us unique,” Michelle Montgomery, Equal UA Board Member.
-“We are thankful to Pleasant Litchford’s descendents who have graciously given their permission for us to name this fund in his honor.
+“We are thankful to Pleasant Litchford’s descendants who have graciously given their permission for us to name this fund in his honor."

 The Upper Arlington High School “Ambassadors of Change”, a group of 80 passionate students and the first to receive a grant from the Pleasant Litchford Fund, are inspired to build a connected community where everyone is embraced for their unique differences.
-Four professional storytellers and social activists, Lyn Ford, Tripp Fontane, Erin O’Neill, and Donte Woods-Spikes, are mentoring these students.
+Four professional storytellers and social activists, Lyn Ford, Tripp Fontane, Erin O’Neill, and Donte Woods-Spikes, mentored these students.
 “There are people who do not think racism exists in Upper Arlington.
 These students want to craft and share their personal stories in ways that will allow them to be heard and empower positive change,” Trisha Fellinger, Advisor of Ambassadors of Change.

 “Change Makers”, a group of 56 fourth and fifth grade students from Greensview and Windermere elementary schools, are teaming together to make our School District and community more welcoming and inclusive.
 Led by school counselors, this group (including students in EDL/Hybrid model and Online Academy) meet virtually each week to get to know each other and share their diverse cultural experiences.
 A grant from the Pleasant Litchford Fund is providing resources for these students to design masks that will share a message of belonging, and keep community members safe throughout Upper Arlington.